Euricom/training-program/javascript/starters/js-web-webpack/README.md

-# js-web-webpack-babel7
+# js-webpack

-This is a starter project to get up and running with ES6+ in the browser quick and easy.
+This is a starter project to get up and running with Webpack, Bootstrap, ES6+ and Babel quick and easy.

+More info about this setup can be found [here]( https://medium.freecodecamp.org/these-tools-will-help-you-write-clean-code-da4b5401f68e)

 ## Prerequisites